karagenit/latin-bootstrap/README.md

 After that, I had a couple issues with permissions.
 First, obviously, I had to configure my user with access to all databases.
 I also had to remove the `old_passwords=1` line from `/etc/my.cnf` ...
 I'm not sure what that did, but the DB was complaining about it (and taking it out seemed to fix it).

+#### Dictionary Database Configuration

+`CREATE TABLE latin (id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, word CHAR(64) NOT NULL, part CHAR(16) NOT NULL, declension CHAR(16), modifier CHAR(16), definition CHAR(128) NOT NULL);`

+I used [this](http://www.wikihow.com/Create-a-Database-in-MySQL) guide for setting up the DB.

 ## Bash SQL Generator

+To place all of the data into the SQL database, I wrote a bash script to parse the text file and make SQL insertions.
+Funny enough, I actually remembered *not to hard code the DB password* for this file.

+#### Awk & Sed

+The script does the following:

+1. Iterate through each line in the file
+2. Separate records using `awk`
+3. Remove excess delimiting characters with `sed`
+4. Based on current/previous record, determine which column this record belongs in

+Alright, let's talk about that last one.
+I mostly used regex matching to categorize each record.
+For example, if we are currently writing to the `word` column and this record ends in a comma, the next record should also write to `word`.
+Or, another example, if this record starts/ends with [] we know that we should write it to `modifier`.

+> **Protip:** when you run this script over ssh, use [screen](https://www.howtogeek.com/howto/ubuntu/keep-your-ssh-session-running-when-you-disconnect/) or something ... it might take a while!

 ## Bootstrap